Henry Grey (minister): Ministry

-Apocrypha Controversy
+Apocrypha controversy

-In 1821 Grey was appointed to the New North Church, one of the four parish churches of Edinburgh contained within St Giles Cathedral.
-In October 1824 the town council chose Grey as minister of St Mary's Church in the Bellevue district (which was still under construction) and on completion in January 1825 he was therefore its first minister.
+On 11 January 1821 Grey was appointed to the New North Church, one of the four parish churches of Edinburgh contained within St Giles Cathedral, in place of the late Rev David Dickson.
+In October 1824 the town council chose Grey as minister of St Mary's Church in the Bellevue district (which was still under construction) and on completion in January 1825 he was therefore its first minister, his first service there being on the first Sunday after 13 January.

-In the lead up to the Slavery Abolition Act of 1833, Grey had taken part in agitation against slavery in the West Indies.
+In the lead up to the Slavery Abolition Act 1833, Grey had taken part in agitation against slavery in the West Indies.

 Four years after this last change of post, Grey clashed with Andrew Thomson, and they took opposite sides in the Apocrypha Controversy; they had been warm personal friends.

 In the ecclesiastical struggle of the next few years, Grey opposed the civil courts.
 At the Disruption of 1843 he left the Church of Scotland and joined the Free Church of Scotland.
 Taking a large proportion of the Bellevue congregation with him, and had a new church built for him on the north side of Barony Street, 300m south of the original church.
 The building held a congregation of 800.
 This structure was short-lived, as it was not intended as the permanent home of the congregation.
 Although Grey was involved in the contract for the permanent building (on the corner of Albany street and Broughton Street) it was not completed until after Grey's death due to contractual problems.

 In 1844, Grey was chosen as the second Moderator of the General Assembly of the Free Church.
 In the jubilee year of his ministry, a public testimonial was presented to him, which was turned into a foundation for the Grey Scholarships in the New College, Edinburgh.
 Grey's elders included David Octavius Hill.

 A political reformer, he was the target of adverse criticism from some who agreed with his religious views.